greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sme-cadences_1_1.md

 ---
 title: SME Cadences
 description: To Outline the framework for the SME Cadences and meetings that should occur during a quarter, for a smooth running of the program
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/sme-cadences_1_1/
+linkTitle: SME Cadences
+type: docs
 ---

 ### **SME Cadence Framework**